rohithmn3/demo-k8-sap/README.md

 2) check the status od the storage class                                                        # kubectl get storageclass
 3) create a PVC and make sure we point it to the above created storage class                    # kubectl create -f pvc.yaml

-4) Modify the Deployment created in Excersise 2 by attaching the created volumes using PVC      # kubectl create -f pvc_deployment.yaml
+4) Modify the Deployment created in Exercise 2 by attaching the created volumes using PVC      # kubectl create -f pvc_deployment.yaml

 5) check whether the data will be consistant in the pods by following the below steps:
             # kubectl get pods